 Use Their Language in Your Communication

-The “sounds like” row of your buyer’s journey map is where customers’ natural language informs the voice and tone of your messaging for each stage of the journey.
+The “sounds like” row of your customer journey map is where customers’ natural language informs the voice and tone of your messaging for each stage of the journey.

 Define the Next Step